Bernhard Gál: Biography

 Bernhard Gál (a.k.a.
 Gal) works between the categories, creating music for instruments and electro-acoustic compositions, as well as art installations.
 Many of his intermedia art projects and sound installations present combinations of sound, light, objects, video projections and spatial concepts.
 He is director of the Austrian art organization "sp ce" and runs the record label Gromoga Records.
-Gál's work has been presented in concerts, installations and exhibitions throughout Europe, Asia and The Americas.
-He has been invited to music and art festivals including Donaueschinger Musiktage Germany; Donaufestival Austria; FILE São Paulo; ICMC Berlin; Inventionen Berlin; Jeunesse Festival Vienna; MaerzMusik Berlin; MATA Festival New York; Musashino Public Art Festival Tokyo, Musicacoustica Beijing; Mutek Montreal; Nuova Consonanza Rome; New Sound, New York-Festival, NYC; Sonambiente Berlin; Soundfield Festival Chicago; Festival Stimme+, ZKM, Karlsruhe; Wien Modern Festival.
-He has collaborated with artists such as Yumi Kori, P. Michael Schultes, G.S.
-Sedlak, and Emre Tuncer.
-For his work, Gal has received numerous awards, including the Karl Hofer Prize Berlin 2001, a fellowship from the DAAD Artists in Berlin Programme 2003, the Austrian State Scholarship for Composition 2004, and the Outstanding Artist Award for Music of the City of Vienna 2010.
-His music has been made available on ca. 30 audio publications, by record labels such as Durian, Plate Lunch, Intransitive Records, Bremsstrahlung, Klanggalerie, Charhizma, and Gromoga.
-Currently Gál lives and works in Vienna, Austria.
+From 2006 to 2025, he directed the transdisciplinary festival “shut up and listen!” in Vienna, which continued in 2026 as the LIMIN∆LE festival.
+In 2006–07, he taught at the Berlin University of the Arts.
+From 2010 to 2013, he was a research assistant at Paris Lodron University of Salzburg.
+In 2021, Gál earned his Ph.D. with a dissertation on installation-based sound art as part of the “Science and Art” doctoral program at the Mozarteum University in Salzburg, published by wolke, Germany in 2022.
+From 2020 to 2025, he served as a lecturer at the University of Music and Performing Arts Vienna (music theory, repertoire, aural training, composition).
+Since fall 2023, Gál has been leading the multi-year FWF-PEEK project AUDIO GHOSTS, which focuses on artistic research into auditory illusions in sound art.
+Gál's work has been presented in concerts, installations and exhibitions throughout Europe, Asia and the Americas.
+He has been invited to music and art festivals including Donaueschinger Musiktage, Donaufestival, FILE in São Paulo, ICMC, Inventionen, MaerzMusik and Sonambiente in Berlin, Jeunesse Festival and Wien Modern in Vienna, MATA Festival, New Sound and New York-Festival in New York City, Musashino Public Art Festival in Tokyo, Musicacoustica in Beijing, Mutek in Montreal, Nuova Consonanza in Rome, Soundfield Festival in Chicago, and Festival Stimme+ of the ZKM in Karlsruhe.
+He has collaborated with artists such as Yumi Kori, P. Michael Schultes, G. S. Sedlak, and Emre Tuncer.
+For his work, Gal has received numerous awards, including the Karl Hofer Prize of Berlin in 2001, a fellowship from the DAAD Artists-in-Berlin Program in 2003, the Austrian state scholarship for composition in 2004, and the Outstanding Artist Award for Music of the City of Vienna 2010.
+His music has been made available on c.
+30 audio publications, by record labels such as Durian, Plate Lunch, Intransitive Records, Bremsstrahlung, Klanggalerie, Charhizma, and Gromoga.
+Currently Gál lives and works in Vienna.